fetloader/dll-repo/README.md

 ## FET Loader CS:GO Cheats Repository

+## FET Loader is discontinued.
+See more: https://t.me/ayeloader/1013

 ## How to add it in FET Loader?
  1. Make sure that you using last version of injector
  2. Go to %appdata%\FET Loader\